micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 3.md

 ###### 1
-Now Solomon began to build the house of the Lord at Jerusalem on Mount Moriah, where [^a]_the Lord_ had appeared to his father David, at the place that David had prepared on the threshing floor of Ornan[^b] the Jebusite.
+Now Solomon began to build the house of the Lord at Jerusalem on Mount Moriah, where _the Lord_ had appeared to his father David, at the place that David had prepared on the threshing floor of Ornan the Jebusite.

 ###### 2
 And he began to build on the second _day_ of the second month in the fourth year of his reign.